-Swedish literature means literature written in Swedish or any of the national minority languages in Sweden.
+Support can be granted for either translation costs or both translation- and some production costs for translated editions of Swedish works.
+Swedish literature means literature written in Swedish or any of the national minority languages in Sweden, and originally published in Sweden.

 WHO CAN APPLY?

-Applications for subsidies for translations to non-Nordic languages and production costs may be filed by foreign publishers (For Nordic publishers there is a specific grant).
-In certain cases Swedish publishing houses with a detailed plan for professional distribution of a certain book abroad may also be eligible to apply.
+Applications for subsidies for translations to non-Nordic languages and production costs may be filed by non-Nordic publishers (For Nordic publishers there is a specific grant).
+In certain cases Swedish publishing houses with a detailed plan for professional distribution of a certain translation may also be eligible to apply.
 Any publishing house applying for a subsidy must have both well-documented experience of publishing quality literature as well as professional distribution channels.
-If the publishing house has not previously published Swedish literature in translation, a link to the current publications catalogue is to be submitted with the application.

 WHO CANNOT APPLY?